karink520/DIAMONDS-workshop/index.md

 ### Preworkshop task C (optional): Python basics:

 If you've never used Python before, check out the [Python basics notebook](https://colab.research.google.com/drive/1-xnnJtSNYMwsizsR0q2Wc8Ys_jNt6srR).
 It is a Google collab notebook, so you will be able to run the code and see the output.
-You can make changes, but you won't be able to save them unless you make a copy of the notebook.
+Your task here is just to explore, see what you notice, and think about what questions you have.
+You can make changes to the code, but you won't be able to save them unless you make your own copy of the notebook (with the "Copy to Drive" button.

 ## Outline of the week